What's Included in the Price

 Sydney-Specific Considerations

-Sydney's mix of compact inner-city apartments and older terraces creates two distinct tiling scenarios.
+Sydney's mix of compact inner-city apartments and older terraces creates two distinct tiling scenarios, each with different cost profiles.

-Inner-city apartments.
-Zetland, Mascot, Rhodes, Parramatta.
+Inner-city apartments (Zetland, Mascot, Rhodes, Parramatta).
 Small ensuites and main bathrooms with concrete slab substrates.
 The slab is generally flat and stable, simplifying preparation.
-The challenge is size: tight spaces mean more precise cutting and slower progress.
+The challenge is size: tight spaces of 3–5m2 mean more precise cutting and slower progress.
 Strata bodies often require waterproofing certificates and may restrict work to business hours, limiting the tiler's available window.
+Most apartment renovations in these suburbs use 600x1200mm porcelain panels to make small spaces feel larger, with fewer grout lines.
+Supply runs $50–$120/m2 at retailers like Beaumont Tiles in Alexandria or National Tiles in Auburn.

-Inner-west terraces.
-Marrickville, Newtown, Leichhardt, Balmain.
-Many of these homes still have original 1920s–1960s bathrooms with uneven walls and floors.
+Inner-west terraces (Marrickville, Newtown, Leichhardt, Balmain).
+Many of these homes still have original 1920s–1960s bathrooms with uneven rendered walls and timber subfloors.
 Substrate correction is the norm, not the exception.
 Removing old tiles from rendered walls can pull chunks of render with them, adding plastering work before tiling can begin.
+Bathrooms in these properties tend toward the upper end of the range because preparation accounts for a larger share of the total time.

-North Shore and eastern suburbs renovations.
-Lane Cove, Mosman, Bondi, Randwick.
-These suburbs see a higher proportion of premium tile selections: natural stone, large-format porcelain, and designer patterns.
+North Shore and eastern suburbs (Lane Cove, Mosman, Bondi, Randwick).
+These suburbs see a higher proportion of premium tile selections: natural stone at $80–$200/m2, large-format porcelain, and designer herringbone patterns.
 The tile cost itself drives the total up, independent of bathroom size.
+Stone tiles require sealing before and after installation and specialised diamond cutting equipment.

 Hiring a Licensed Tiler in NSW